Skip to article frontmatterSkip to article content

 Answer

-It isolates the model-family differences between NCSN, DDPM, and DDIM, so the crystal notebook can focus on representation and conditioning instead of basic diffusion mechanics.
+It isolates the model-family differences between NCSN, DDPM, and DDIM, so the crystal notebooks can focus on representation, conditioning, and scientific interpretation instead of basic diffusion mechanics.